 Looking for sweet treats that won’t ruin your keto diet?
 These bars, which are high in healthy fats but low in carbs, will fit the bill.
+The matcha-flavored treat also provides a zing of caffeine to the dessert.
 They are refreshing thanks to the peppermint extract in both filling and topping.
-The matcha also provides a zing of caffeine to the dessert.

 Mint and chocolate meet up again in these bars, and they’re an awesome duo, as always.
 You’ll sweeten the filling and topping with stevia, which is a low-calorie sugar alternative.
 These bars are best to enjoy within the day, as they will lose the bright green color over time.